I’ve never climbed before, what do I need to get started?

 What are the benefits of membership?

 It saves you Money!
 No more throwing your money away by paying per visit.
 Enjoy guilt-free unlimited access to all we have to offer.
-Members receive 5% of retail purchases excluding food and drink, 10% off classes, discount on admission to facility events, and free monthly guest passes.
+Members receive 5% off retail purchases excluding food and drink, 10% off classes, discount on admission to facility events, and a free monthly guest pass.

 Can I climb at both the Coquitlam and North Vancouver gyms?

+Yes!
 Climb Base5 is the only facility to provide 2/1 gyms for the same price.
-The following memberships have dual gym privileges.

 How much does a membership cost?